-The Story Behind the Strategic Collaboration Workshop
+The Story Behind the Collaboration in Practice Workshop

 Dr. Bultema’s Story